 Examples of Cabal in a sentence

-"My favorite movie is about a powerful cabal during the French Revolution."
+"My favorite book is about a powerful cabal during the French Revolution."

 Did you Know?

-The word cabal can be traced back to cabbala, which is the Latin word for a form of Jewish mysticism.
-But it took on a more political meaning over the years, and Charles Dickens came up with an alternative origin.
-He claimed cabal was an acronym for the names of political figures under King Charles II — Clifford, Arlington, Buckingham, Ashley, and Lauderdale.
+The word "cabal" can be traced back to "cabala," which is the medieval Latin word for a form of Jewish mysticism.
+However, the word took on a more political meaning over the years, and Charles Dickens came up with an alternative origin.
+He claimed "cabal" was an acronym for the names of political figures under King Charles II — Clifford, Arlington, Buckingham, Ashley, and Lauderdale.
 A clever story, but ultimately false.